adrimrutra/InfoTrack.SearchSiteInfo/README.md

 ## The UseCases Project

-The project implements CQRS patern and other dependencis.
+The project implements CQRS patern.

 ## The WebApi Project